danielperna84/hass-configurator/README.md

 #### ENV_PREFIX (string)
 To modify the default prefix for settings passed as environment variables (`HC_`) change this setting to another value that meets your demands.
 #### NOTIFY_SERVICE (string)
 Define a notification service from your Home Assistant setup that should be used to send notifications, e.g. `notify.mytelegram`.
 The default is `persistent_notification.create`.
 Do __NOT__ change the value of the `NOTIFY_SERVICE_DEFAULT` variable!
 You will be notified if your `HASS_API_PASSWORD`, `SESAME` or `CREDENTIALS` password seems insecure.
 Additionally a notification with the accessing IP will be sent every time the `SESAME` token has been used for whitelisting.
+To disable this feature set the value to `False`.

 __Note regarding `ALLOWED_NETWORKS`, `BANNED_IPS` and `BANLIMIT`__:
 The way this is implemented works in the following order: